Home > Specialized Use Cases > Password Protect Apps on Mac: Lock iMessage and Others

 Bonus tips to help better protect iMessage on Mac

-How to prevent access to Messages by locking the screen of your Mac
+How to block access to Messages by locking the screen of your Mac

 To keep the iMessage messages and other information on your Mac private and secure when you are away, you can lock the screen.
 There are two things that you can do.